dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

 ==========================

-An ``.ipynb`` file is a notebook file that contains Python code, intermixed with `Markdown text <https://en.wikipedia.org/wiki/Markdown>`__.
+A ``.ipynb`` file is a notebook file that contains Python code intermixed with `Markdown text <https://en.wikipedia.org/wiki/Markdown>`__.

-It works similar to other *cell based* execution models.
-For example individual segments of the notebook can be executed in arbitrary order.
+It works similar to other *cell-based* execution models.
+For example, individual segments of the notebook can be executed in arbitrary order.

 In this tutorial you will learn how to do all of these using Visual Studio Code: